robert-westenberger/knowledgebase/book-notes/calculus-with-analytic-geometry/the-derivative-of-a-function.md

 ## 2.6 Continuous Functions.
 The Mean Value Theorem and Other Theorems
 A function $y=f(x)$ is **continuous** when a small change in $x$ produces a similarly small change in the value $f(x)$ without any abrupt changes in the value, known as discontinuities.
 If f(x) is undefined at a point for example, then it would not be continuous.
 A point in a function also could not have an existing limit. (the graph would have holes in it).

+A function which is differentiable at a point is continuous at that point.